This page lists all the online transactions services available relating to Tasmanian vehicle registration.

 Information and application forms for Aged Pension Air Travel, the Transport Access Scheme and the Vision Impaired Travel Pass.

-Information and forms for Bus and Taxi Operators.
+Information for Bus and Taxi Operators.

 Information about policy and projects which are being developed to improve and support the passenger transport system.